Can Cats Eat Popcorn?

 And let’s face it, popcorn is even less nutritious.

 I just told you guys to live a little and give your cats popcorn from time to time.
-So why am I adding a section asking if popcorn is toxic to cats?
+So why am I adding a section asking if more about different popcorn?

 However, when we get down to the meat of it, plain popcorn is purrfectly safe for your kitty’s healthy and body.
 As long as they don’t get overweight.